 It presents the typical architectural characteristics of the hermitages of this dedication distributed with great profusion in the Region of Maestrazgo.

-Built in masonry and stonework in baroque style, the building is one of the first examples of this type in the region.
+Built in masonry and stonework in baroque style, the building is one of the first examples of this typology in the region.
 Some hermitages under this dedication with a scheme similar to this construction (a single nave and atrium at the foot with columns and a latticed window) were built in the 17th century.